mole99/ml_nlc/README.md

 ### ExportNetwork

-*export_network.py* takes a model in .tflite file format and exports it as a C struct, ready to be read by *CNetwork*.
+`export_network.py` takes a model in .tflite file format and exports it as a C struct, ready to be read by `CNetwork`.

 ### ExportDataset

-*export_dataset.py* exports the training set found under *TrainingData* as a C array.
+`export_dataset.py` exports the training set found under `TrainingData` as a C array.

 ### CNetwork

-C implementation for performing inference of models exported via *ExportNetwork*.
-The output is compared to the dataset exported with *ExportDataset* and the resulting file can be displayed as a histogram by *display_results.py*.
+C implementation for performing inference of models exported via `ExportNetwork`.
+The output is compared to the dataset exported with `ExportDataset` and the resulting file can be displayed as a histogram by `display_results.py`.

 ### HLSNetwork

 Vivado HLS project to synthesize the C-model and create the corresponding HDL files.

+### HLSNetwork\_8\_8\_1

+Vivado HLS project to synthesize the C-model and create the corresponding HDL files.
+It implements a 3 layer network with `8_8_1` neurons.

 ## Documentation

 ### Blogs

 The blog posts for this project are stored here.
-They are written with Markdown and also converted to .pdf format.
+They are written in Markdown and also converted to .pdf format.

 ### Online

-If reachable, the blog posts can also be read online here: [mole99.uber.space](https://mole99.uber.space/)
+If available, the blog posts can also be read online here: [mole99.uber.space](https://mole99.uber.space/)

 Specifically starting with this [post](https://mole99.uber.space/2020_08_03/entry.html).